 Alana is widely recognised for her work in rural development and gender equality.
 In January 2020 she was appointed a Member of the Order of Australia for her services to women.

-Alana is a member of a fifth generation farming family from Benalla.
-A pioneer in rural women’s leadership in Australia, Alana is a founding member of Australian Women in Agriculture and former President of the Foundation for Australian Agricultural Women.
+A pioneer of the rural women’s movement in Australia, Alana is a founding member of Australian Women in Agriculture Inc. and former President of the Foundation for Australian Agricultural Women.

-Alana has represented rural Australia on ABCTV's Q&A, and has presented at forums and conferences in Ireland, the USA, India, Italy and the UK.
-Alana features in a book launched by the Governor General to celebrate the 100th anniversary of International Women’s Day.
+Recognized for her rural activism, Alana has been a panel member on ABC Q+A and featured in the book Women’s Word of Wisdom, launched by the Governor General to celebrate the 100th anniversary of International Women’s Day.

 In 2019 Alana received a Distinguished Alumni Award from La Trobe University.
 She has been awarded an Australian Post Graduate Scholarship to undertake her PhD research at Monash University.
 Alana is a graduate of the Australian Rural Leadership Program and the Australian Institute of Company Directors.

 Alana is fifth generation family farming engaged in cattle production, farm forestry and an award-winning habitat restoration near Benalla in NE Victoria.